jQuery API

 </form>

 The .serializeArray() method uses the standard W3C rules for successful controls to determine which elements it should include; in particular the element cannot be disabled and must contain a name attribute.
 No submit button value is serialized since the form was not submitted using a button.
 Data from file select elements is not serialized.
+Elements that do not contain a value attribute are represented with the empty string value.

 This produces the following data structure (provided that the browser supports console.log):